Xingyu025/FinAI-Contest/docs/source/index.rst

 ..
-FinRL Contest documentation master file, created by sphinx-quickstart on Tue Jan 21 19:38:31 2025.
+FinAI Contest documentation master file, created by sphinx-quickstart on Tue Jan 21 19:38:31 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FinRL Contest Documentation
+FinAI Contest Documentation
 ==================================================

 ..
 Add your content using ``reStructuredText`` syntax.
 See the